ajschumacher/gadsdc2/dataset_research/brian.md

 Infochimps UFO Dataset
 =========

-UFO data across more than 60,000 accounts of UFO sightings, including detailed eye-witness descriptions, location, date reported and sighted, duration and shape.
+UFO data across more than 60,000 accounts of UFO sightings, including detailed eye-witness descriptions, location, dates reported and sighted, duration and shape.
 The data comes from the National UFO Reporting Center.

-  - 61,865 observations
-  -
+The sightings span from 1995 to 2009.

+61,865 observations, however, is a bit cumbersome, so I'm thinking that I'll only deal with those sightings from 1997.
+An arbitrary year.

 Installation
 --------------